davidxml/unipod-interns/README.md

 # Unipod-Interns

-A platform where the interns at the University of Lagos AI-UniPod access learning materials and training instructions[cite: 2].
+A platform where the interns at the University of Lagos AI-UniPod access learning materials and training instructions.

 ## System Architecture